Psilocybe aucklandiae

-Psilocybe aucklandiae is a species of agaric fungus in the family Hymenogastraceae known from the Auckland Region of New Zealand, where it grows from clay soils in exotic pine plantations and native forests.
+Psilocybe aucklandiae is a species of agaric fungus in the family Hymenogastraceae.
+The species is known from the Auckland Region of New Zealand, where it grows from clay soils in exotic pine plantations and native forests.
 It is phylogenetically similar to or almost the same as Psilocybe zapotecorum from Mexico and South America.
 As a blueing member of the genus Psilocybe it contains the psychoactive compounds psilocin and psilocybin.

 Taxonomy

 Psilocybe aucklandiae was officially described in 1991 by Gastón Guzmán, Chris King and Victor Bandala in 'A new species of Psilocybe of section Zapotecorum from New Zealand.'
 The name is feminine; the original orthography is aucklandii which has a masculine suffix.
 The holotype is in New Zealand with accession PDD 57236 and was collected in the Waitakere Ranges while the isotype is in XAL, Mexico.
 The fungus is named for its limited geographic distribution, being almost entirely restricted to the Auckland Region, which includes the country's largest city of Auckland and is situated in the upper half of the North Island.
 At the time of publication it was known only from this area.